An Introduction to Air Density

 The ideal gas law says that a certain volume of air at a certain pressure has a certain number of molecules.
 That's just the way this world works, and that simple fact is expressed as the ideal gas law, which was shown above in equation 1.

 Note that this is the gas law... not a liquid law, nor a solid law, but a gas law.
-Hence comparisons to a liquid are of little help in understanding what is going on in the air, and may simply result in more confusion.
+Hence, any mental comparisons to the behavior of a liquid are of little help in understanding what is going on in the air, and are likely to only result in greater confusion.

-Most of the air is made up of nitrogen molecules N2 with a somewhat lesser amount of oxygen O2 molecules, and then other molecules such as water vapor.
+Most of the air is made up of nitrogen molecules N2 with a somewhat lesser amount of oxygen O2 molecules, and even lesser amounts of other molecules such as water vapor.

 Now along comes a water molecule, H2O.
 Hydrogen has an atomic weight of 1.
 So the molecule H20 has a weight of 18.
-Notice that a water molecule is lighter weight than either a nitrogen molecule or an oxygen molecule.
+Note that the water molecule is lighter in weight than either a nitrogen molecule (with a weight of 28) or an oxygen molecule (with a weight of 32).

-Therefore, when a given volume of air, which contains only a certain number of molecules, has some water molecules in it (which are very light weight), it will weight less than the same volume of air without any water molecules.
+Therefore, when a given volume of air, which always contains only a certain number of molecules, has some water molecules in it, it will weigh less than the same volume of air without any water molecules.
+That is, moist air is less dense than dry air.

 Some examples of calculations using air density: